Fabric Care Tips

 Warm & Natural -- up to 8"

-Warm & Natural is very popular for tied quilts; all the cotton/poly batts are ideal
+Warm & Natural is very popular for tied quilts; all the cotton/poly batts are ideal for machine quilting.

 Ease of hand needling:

 All three of these batts are more difficult to hand quilt than Fairfield Soft Touch and Hobbs 100% Organic.
 They are, however, all easier to hand quilt than Morning Glory 100% bleached cotton.

 Some wool batts, usually those available from local mills, contain lanolin.
 Others have been washed free of lanolin and, sometimes, treated with resins to improve functional characteristics.

 The most commonly available wool batt is Hobbs Heirloom wool, which hand needles as easily as polyester, and can be machine washed and dried (I do it, anyway, on warm wash and warm dry).
 This batt produces supple quilts that breathe.
 Though warmer than cotton in cold weather, it also "breathes", reducing the risk of sleepers' overheating.
 Cost-wise, this batt is a good buy for an all-wool batt.
 This batt has been washed free of lanolin and has been treated to reduce or eliminate felting.